-The maxillary sinus helps in moisturizing and heating up the air when breathing, also playing an important role in vocal resonance and diminishing the weight of the head.
+The maxillary sinus helps in moisturizing and heating up the air when breathing.
+It plays an important role in vocal resonance and diminishing the weight of the head.

 Who needs a Sinus Lift?

 After losing one or more teeth in the upper jaw, the maxillary sinus grows in size even further from the normal limits.
-This is because the bone in the sockets reabsorbs itself when there are no longer teeth to support, but implants need bone to support them.
+This is because the bone in the sockets reabsorbs itself when there are no longer teeth to support.
+Implants need bone to support them.

 X-rays allow the visualization of the remaining bone’s thickness.
-A minimum of 5mm is required to consider placing dental implants; otherwise, the case may be studied for getting a maxillary sinus lift and then rehabilitating with implants.
+A minimum of 5mm is required to consider placing dental implants.
+One can receive a maxillary sinus lift and then rehabilitate with dental implants.

-A sinus lift procedure consists in placing bone on the thin lower wall of the sinus to increase its thickness, afterwards dental implants can attach to it and become stable.
+A sinus lift procedure consists in placing bone on the thin lower wall of the sinus to increase its thickness.
+Afterwards dental implants attach to it and become stable.

 A surgery is necessary to place the bone graft.
-Among the types of bone for grafting and depending on the patient’s clinical conditions, synthetic or autogenous bone are commonly chosen, and sometimes a mixture of them.
+Among the types of bone for grafting and depending on the patient’s clinical conditions, synthetic or autogenous bone are commonly chosen.
+Sometimes they use a mixture of them.
 Autogenous refers to the patient’s own bone extracted from the hip bone or another part of the jaw.

-After the bone grafting surgery, 6 to 8 months are given to allow healing, incorporation and reorganization of the added material.
+After the bone grafting surgery, 6 to 8 months are given to allow healing.
+The bone is incorporated and reorganizes the added material.

 What other options do I have?